Garrett Hedlund: 2013–2022: Established actor

 He co-starred with Ben Affleck, Oscar Isaac, Charlie Hunnam, and Pedro Pascal in the action / adventure film, released by Netflix in 2019 and directed by J. C. Chandor, Triple Frontier recorded between Soacha and Bogotá, where he plays a former Special Forces Soldier in a particular mercenary operation in South America.
 That same year, he co-stars with Kelly Macdonald in the romantic drama film Dirt Music, directed by Gregor Jordan.
 This film is a United Kingdom / Australian co-production and is based on the novel of the same name by Tim Winton; Hedlund recorded a number of songs for the film.
 In August 2020, a "Dirt Music" soundtrack album (featuring music from the film) was released as a digital download.

 Hedlund portrayed controversial U.S. government official Harry J. Anslinger in the biographical film The United States vs. Billie Holiday in 2021, directed by Lee Daniels; Anslinger was actually in his mid 50s to 60s during the setting of the film.
 In September 2021, he stars in the first Stephen King podcast titled Strawberry Spring.
 Hedlund's first single not associated with an acting role, "The Road", was digitally released on January 21, 2022.
-That same year, he co-starred with Sylvester Stallone in the Paramount+ series Tulsa King, playing bartender and ex-bull rider Mitch Keller.
+That same year, he began co-starring with Sylvester Stallone in the Paramount+ series Tulsa King, playing bartender and ex-bull rider Mitch Keller.

 2023–present

 In 2023, he starred as the protagonist of the film The Tutor, playing Ethan Campbell (a high society professional college tutor).
-In this psychological thriller Hedlund acting alongside Noah Schnapp and Victoria Justice.
-He co-starred with Mel Gibson action thriller film Desperation Road written by Michael Farris Smith.
+In this psychological thriller Hedlund acted alongside Noah Schnapp and Victoria Justice.
+He co-starred with Mel Gibson in the action thriller film Desperation Road written by Michael Farris Smith.
 This same year, he also co-starred with Daisy Ridley and Ben Mendelsohn in the film The Marsh King's Daughter, directed by Neil Burger and based on the international bestseller by Karen Dionne.